josephspurrier/goregistry/README.md

 Thread-safe, generic container with type conversion.
 Complete documentation available on [GoDoc](https://godoc.org/github.com/josephspurrier/goregistry).

-Note: I would not use this package - I created it more as a learning tool for the Go language to demonstrate thread-safe operations.
+Note: I would not use this package - I created it more as a learning tool for the Go language to demonstrate thread-safe operations as well as integration with Travis CI, Coveralls, and GoDoc.
 There are a few unconventional practices used in the GetBool() and GetInt() functions that make this package impractical.
 Specifically, converting between 2-3 different types for float64 types.